The 411 on Ammonia and Chillers

 Proper training and adhering to industry standards in regards to ammonia and all other natural refrigerants will tend to keep working places safe.

-If you’re interested in learning more about Ammonia Chillers and how they could benefit your process, our sales team is able to assist you.
-Please contact our team today for more information.
+If you’re interested in learning more about Ammonia Chillers or other natural refrigerant options and how they could benefit your process, our sales team is able to assist you.
+Budzar Industries has been engineering, designing and manufacturing custom chillers for over four decades.
+If your have questions or would like more information, please contact our team today!